Jump to navigation

 Fine words but no new financial commitments emerged from Luanda meeting

-Last week’s European Union-Africa Union summit in Luanda was a damp squib in monetary terms, after the European Commission made so many big money promises ahead of the previous weekend’s G20 meeting in Johannesburg that there was nothing left to announce (AC Vol 66 No 24, Johannesburg and Belém summits send defiant message to Trump).
+Last week’s European Union-African Union summit in Luanda was a damp squib in monetary terms, after the European Commission made so many big money promises ahead of the previous weekend’s G20 meeting in Johannesburg that there was nothing left to announce (AC Vol 66 No 24, Johannesburg and Belém summits send defiant message to Trump).

 The main success of the summit was that top European leaders including German Chancellor Friedrich Merz, French President Emmanuel Macron and Poland’s Prime Minister Donald Tusk were in Angola’s capital.